King David's Spaceship: References to technology

 In the novel, Graham introduced rigid wooden horse collars to Makassar to improve the efficiency of her commissary with the limited number of horses she had.
 Although this seemed like a trivial improvement, this was a disruptive technology on Makassar, because Makassar society still used slaves as draft animals.
 Makassar could not exploit the full ability of horses with its current technology: simple harnesses fastened around the neck.
 Each horse eats as much as five men and so must perform better than five men to be worth using, but it could not with a simple harness.
 However, with a wooden collar shifting the pulled weight to its shoulders, a horse could pull ten times as much as a man at high speed.
 The effect of this would be either to render a large number of slaves useless, or to free them for other uses.
 Either way, the economic structure of the society would change radically, and with it the political and power structure.
 This part of the novel is based heavily on the writings of Richard Lefebvre des Noëttes, which have since been questioned.
 Regardless, it is typical of Pournelle's work in its focus on the history of technology and European military history.

 Reception

-Kirkus Reviews calls it a disappointingly "prequel", and say its only for kids.
+Kirkus Reviews calls it a "disappointingly superficial prequel", and "mostly a for-kids-only item".